All photos are stills from the film.

 By the time she became an international star, Amy’s modern take on classic American jazz had singlehandedly re-introduced scat rhythms and horns into mainstream pop.
 But her flagrant and admittedly troubled lyrics about toxic love and addiction cut like open wounds.
 I worshipped that about her.
 In fact, her grisly ballad “Back to Black” was the first love song to really make sense to me—when a gangly choir TA asked me what song I wanted to perform for a last minute college credit in the summer of 2011, I didn’t even have to think twice.

 Just before that performance for a classroom full of theater majors, my friend convinced me to take several shots of Jim Beam in the bathroom because “that’s what Amy would do.”
 So I did.
 I coiffed my hair into the saddest, most deflated beehive you’ve ever seen and drew winged tips on my bloodshot eyes.
-Half way through the song, I forgot the words and froze as the accompanist kept playing those bleating chords on the piano.
+Half way through the song, I forgot the words and froze as the accompanist kept playing those bleating chords over and over again on the piano.
 Drunk, humiliated, and standing in front of a horrified group of students, I bent my knees to curtsy and make a somewhat graceful exit.
-Instead I tripped on my own feet and fell over.
+Instead, I tripped on my own feet and fell over.
 The whole experience was a complete disaster.

 Each person in that advanced screening was looking to tell the story of Amy Winehouse in the most unique and interesting way.
 The film puts her story up for intellectual property.
 But I couldn’t move past one disturbing thought: Are we watching because we really care about Amy Winehouse, the talented songwriter, or are we watching because we’re obsessed with the narrative of fame gone awry?
 It’s a horrible story with a horrible ending that a lot of us in this room are already horribly familiar with, including myself.
 Our culture’s fascination with self-destructive rockstars is just that: self-destructive.
 My choice to get fucked up before singing “Back to Black” in front of my class because someone told me that’s what Amy would have done is a perfect example of this.
 I got nothing out of it except a failing grade and an unshakable feeling of shame-- and at the end of the film, I felt strangely the same.